Spring Cloud: Deployment In GKE

 kubectl get pods

-to check that everything is running smoothly.
+To check that everything is running smoothly.

 NAME READY STATUS RESTARTS AGE